strikergoutham/Anti-Takeover/README.md

 ##### Developed with ♥️ by: Goutham Madhwaraj

-A big thanks everyone who has contributed to https://github.com/EdOverflow/can-i-take-over-xyz :)
+A big thanks to everyone who has contributed to https://github.com/EdOverflow/can-i-take-over-xyz :)
 ##### Do not use this tool for any malicious purpose.
 I am not responsible for any damage you cause / any non desirable consequences with the help of this tool.